• Skip to main content

 • Casseroles - Add cooked chicken to your favorite casserole or for Chicken Veggie Pot Pie!

-• Sandwiches - Add sliced chicken breast to buns with burger fixings like lettuce, tomato, onion and pickles!
+• Sandwiches - Add sliced chicken breast to buns with burger fixings like lettuce, tomato, onion and refrigerator pickles!
 Or use thinly sliced chicken in deli sandwiches or paninis with melty cheese.

 • Wraps - Deli wraps are an easy weeknight meal after cooking chicken in cast iron!
 To a large tortilla, add some lettuce and sliced chicken and add your favorite sauce.
-Try chicken Caesar, buffalo chicken, barbecue, or a southwest style with black beans and corn and a quick mix of salsa and ranch!
+Try chicken Caesar, buffalo chicken, barbecue, or a southwest style with black beans and corn and a quick mix of 5 minute salsa and ranch!
 Avocado, cheese and tomato are great additions!

 • Potstickers - Homemade Chicken Apple Potstickers are simply amazing!
 This large batch freezer meal prep recipe gives you an easy stir fry at home any time!